usgs/gmeg-shearzone-flowstress/README.md

 # Flowstress

-Developing a flow stress, strain rate and slip rate calculator and simulator for shear zones
+Developing a flow stress, strain rate and slip rate calculator and simulator for shear zones.